drivechain-project/drivechain.info/media/bmm-note/bmm-lightning.md

 With OnChain BMMRs, Simon could reuse the same h\* all he wanted, because only one OnChain BMMR can be included per main:block per sidechain.

 In LNs, the BMMRs are invisible.
-So, instead, Simon will need to ensure that he '''gives each Mary a different h\*'''.
+So, instead, Simon will need to ensure that he **gives each Mary a different h\***.
 Simon can easily do this, as he controls the side:block and can simply increment a side:nonce somewhere.
 With a unique h\* per Mary (or, more precisely, per channel), and at most 1 h\* making it into a block (per sidechain), Simon can ensure that he is charged, at most, one time.

 ### An Example